 [Version: full-size]

-Figure 7: Event file with streak removed (didn't use background spectrum)
+Figure 7: Event file with streak removed (without background spectrum)

-Event file after processing with another run of acisreadcorr, this time without supplying a background file to the tool; the streak has been removed and a stripe of zero counts replaces it.
+If a background spectrum is not provided, the streak is removed and a stripe of zero counts replaces it.

 dmcopy may be used to see which photons were flagged by the tool.
 Status bit 22 marks photons identified as background and bit 21 marks out-of-time source events.
 In the following filters, the bits are numbered from the right, starting at zero: